hs3city/festiwal-swiatla/content/en/wystawy/laboratorium-swiatla.md

 In the "Light Laboratory," you'll experience firsthand how the perception of color varies depending on the lighting conditions.
 Colors will shift and transform under different lighting, sometimes even disappearing altogether...

+The author of the exhibition is Malgorzata Piaskowska.

 The installation will be accompanied by music composed by Jakub Czapliński, known as Mr. Upgrade.